mac799l/drone-swarm-simulation/README.md

 </plugin>

 '''

-#### Using
-The '''GstCameraPlugin''' is what we will access the camera feed from - using Gstreamer.
+The '''GstCameraPlugin''' is what streams the camera feed using [Gstreamer](https://gstreamer.freedesktop.org/).
 Note the '''<udp_port>5600</udp_port>''' option.
-Since we need a unique port for each camera, we will need each drone to reference a unique gimbal (the camera plugin is attached to the gimbal, which is then attached to the drone).
+Since we need a unique port for each camera (or different IPs), we will need each drone to reference a unique gimbal (since the camera plugin is attached to the gimbal, which is attached to the drone).
 To do this, create copies of the '''gimbal_small_3d''' folder like we did with the '''iris_with_gimbal''' folders until you have '''gimbal_small_3d_1''', '''gimbal_small_3d_2''', etc. for each drone you plan to use.
 You don't have to change the model name inside each gimbal folder.

-Now, in each of your '''iris_with_gimbal_x''' folders, include the correct gimbal to match the folder name of the respective:
+Now, in each of your '''iris_with_gimbal_x''' folders, include the correct gimbal to match the folder name of the respective drone:

 In iris_with_gimbal_1:
 '''